dariusniculescu/fridgy-app/README.md

 ## Features

-* AI-Driven Recipe Generation: Integration with OpenAI API (GPT models) to analyze available ingredients and generate creative, structured recipes.
+* **AI-Driven Recipe Generation**: Integration with OpenAI API to analyze available ingredients and generate high-quality, structured recipes.
-* Secure User Authentication: Implementation of Spring Security with JWT (JSON Web Tokens) and BCrypt password hashing for secure access.
+* **Secure User Authentication**: Implementation of Spring Security with JWT (JSON Web Tokens) and custom decoding logic in the frontend for secure access.
-* Inventory Management System: Comprehensive CRUD functionality for tracking food items, quantities, and expiration dates.
+* **Ingredient Suggestion System**: A unique workflow where users can suggest new ingredients (with custom names and symbols/emojis), which are then moderated by administrators.
-* Role-Based Access Control: Specialized interfaces and permissions for regular Users and Administrators.
+* **Inventory Management**: Comprehensive CRUD functionality for tracking food items and managing personal digital fridges.
-* Administrative Insights: Dashboard for monitoring platform usage, managing user accounts, and content moderation.
+* **Role-Based Access Control**: Dedicated permissions for Users and Administrators (managed via Spring Security roles).
-* Persistent Storage: Robust data management using MySQL with efficient relational mapping via Hibernate.
+* **Live Admin Tools**: Capability for admins to approve or reject ingredient requests with personalized feedback messages.
-* Responsive User Interface: A modern, single-page application (SPA) built with React for a seamless user experience across devices.
+* **Responsive User Interface**: A modern, fluid SPA built with React, Tailwind CSS, and Framer Motion for smooth animations.

 ---